ScriptureHabit/scripture-habit/docs/dashboard-mynotes-construction-guide.md

 ```

 #### 2. Habit Pace Setup Hook (`hooks/use-dashboard-habit-pace.ts`)
-Automatically triggers the onboarding welcome modal for new users without a set threshold, enabling them to select and submit their target habit pace (3 to 7 days `selectedKickDays`) to `/api/groups/update-kick-threshold`.
+Triggers the welcome modal for new users without a set threshold, enabling them to select and submit their target habit pace (3 to 7 days `selectedKickDays`) to `/api/groups/update-kick-threshold`.

 ---